FLAMEGPU/docs/flamegpu/modelspec.rst

 .. math::
     P = ceiling((max\_bound - min\_bound) / radius)

-The partitions dimensions are then used to construct a partition boundary matrix (an example of use within message iteration is provided in \cref{sec:352}) which holds the indices of messages within each area of partitioned space.
+The partitions dimensions are then used to construct a partition boundary matrix (an example of use within message iteration is provided in :ref:`Spatially Partitioned Message Iteration`) which holds the indices of messages within each area of partitioned space.
 Spatially partitioned message iteration can then iterate a varying number of messages from a fixed number of adjacent partitions in partition space to ensure each message within the specified radius has been considered.
 The following example defines a spatial partition in three dimensions.
 For continuously spaced agents in 2D space ``P`` in the x z dimension should be equal to ``1`` and therefore a ``zmin`` of ``0`` would require a ``zmax`` value equal to ``radius`` (even in this case a message variable with name ``z`` is still required).